RudgeLab/LOICA/README.md

 `pip install loica`

-For more details please refer to our [Wiki](https://github.com/RudgeLab/LOICA/wiki) for installation instructions adn developer guides.
+For more details please refer to our [Wiki](https://github.com/RudgeLab/LOICA/wiki) for installation instructions and developer guides.

 ## LOICA allows you to: